Invest in the renewable revolution

 Projects that will blow you away

-So far this year, projects on the Collective have generated kWh of green energy.
+Since 2025, projects on the Collective have generated kWh of green energy.
 That's like…

 Powering homes for a year